Cathy Kipp

-Cathy Kipp is an American politician, currently serving as a member of the Colorado House of Representatives from the 52nd district, which includes Fort Collins, Colorado.
+Cathy Kipp is an American politician, currently serving as a member of the Colorado Senate from the 14th district, which includes Fort Collins, Colorado.

 Early life and education

 Kipp was born and raised in Berkeley, California.
 She earned a Bachelor of Science degree in Computer and Information Science from the University of California, Santa Cruz.
 After graduating from college, she moved to Fort Collins, Colorado.

 Career

 Prior to entering politics, Kipp worked as a database engineer.
 She served as a member of the Poudre School District Board of Education from 2011 to 2017.
 She was appointed to serve in the Colorado House of Representatives in 2019, replacing Democratic incumbent Joann Ginal, who was appointed to fill a vacant seat in the Colorado Senate.

+Kipp was elected to Colorado Senate in the 2024 Colorado Senate election.

 Personal life

 Kipp and her husband, Don, have twin boys.